-During the 2019 harvest period, a total of three infringement notices and 118 warning notices were issued (Table 7).
+During the 2020 harvest period, a total of 23 infringement notices and 320 warning notices were issued (Table 7).
 No licences were cancelled for breaches of legislation during the 2019 harvest period.

-Department officers did not seize any items for breaches of the Act during the 2018 harvest period.
+Department officers did not seize any items for breaches of the Act during the 2020 harvest period.

-Table 7-Detail of offences during 2019
+Table 7-Detail of offences during 2020

 Dealer PIN Warning Fail to give return for each period/by prescribed time.
-CWL 1 Keep/use lawfully taken protected wildlife without lawful authority.
-1 Harvester Fail to comply with condition of authority.
-8 Fail to comply with weight requirement in harvest period notice for macropod taken for meat only or meat and skin.
+1 Keep/use lawfully taken protected wildlife without lawful authority.
+1 Fail to give return for each period/by prescribed time.
+10 Harvester Fail to comply with condition of authority.
+1 13 Fail to comply with weight requirement in harvest period notice for macropod taken for meat only or meat and skin.
 1 Fail to give return of operations for each month of the harvest period/by prescribed time.
-CWHL 100 Fail to properly attach a tag immediately after macropod is dressed.
-3 Failure to keep record at prescribed place.
-2 Failure to record relevant particular within prescribed time.
+284 Failure to have record complete, accurate, legible and in ink.
+1 Fail to properly attach a tag immediately after macropod is dressed.
+2 1 Failure to keep record at prescribed place.
+3 Failure to record relevant particular within prescribed time.
 1 Failure to show authority or identification without reasonable excuse.
+3 Interfere with tag attached to wildlife without lawful authority.
 1 Keep, use, sell or give away a prohibited macropod.
-3 Total 3 118
+18 Possess/Attach tag without lawful authority 1 Sell/give Macropod to person other than of prescribed class of person.
+1 Total 23 320